berkaysenkoylu/react-ecommerce-app/README.md

 Note: Since the backend of this app is on heroku (free dyno) and apps tend to go to sleep if they have no traffic in the last 1 hour; your first http request can take 10secs.

+Note 2: Since React's BrowserRouter doesn't work on github pages, I had to use HashRouter.
+It results in ugly urls, but it works.

 <hr>

 <h2 align="center">Features with images</h2>